Theory-Based Acquisition Strategies – an experimental analysis of AI impact on decision-making in M&As.

 Abstract

-This randomized controlled trial investigates how artificial intelligence (AI) assistance influences strategic reasoning in mergers and acquisitions (M&A).
-The study tests whether managers trained in the Theory-Based View (TBV) of strategy produce higher-quality causal theories when aided by general-purpose or “agentic” theory-driven AI systems.
+This randomized controlled trial investigates how artificial intelligence (AI) assistance influences strategic decision-making in mergers and acquisitions (M&A).
+The study tests whether managers trained in the Theory-Based View (TBV) of strategy produce more outcome-aligned acquisition decisions and show a higher confidence in their assessments when aided by general-purpose or agentic AI systems.

-Three experimental arms are implemented with 300 experienced managers from the MedTech, Biotech, and High-Tech industries: (1) Control – TBV training plus Google Search; (2) Intervention 1 – TBV training plus ChatGPT (general-purpose large language model); and (3) Intervention 2 – TBV training plus "Aristotle", an agentic AI developed at Bocconi University that applies TBV reasoning principles.
-Participants complete a brief online training, solve an M&A challenge, and report their expected probability of success and confidence in their proposed strategy.
+Three experimental arms are implemented with at least 400 experienced managers from the MedTech and Biotech industries: (1) Control – TBV training plus web search; (2) General AI – TBV training plus ChatGPT (GPT-5.4, reasoning effort set to medium); and (3) Agentic AI – TBV training plus ``Aristotle'', a multi-agent system developed at Bocconi University that applies TBV reasoning.
+Participants complete an online TBV training session, evaluate a real M&A opportunity, and submit an acquisition decision, probability assessments, a written strategic theory, and a maximum willingness-to-pay price.

-The study is approved by Bocconi University’s IRB, conducted anonymously and online, with minimal risk and debriefing for all participants.
-Results will be made publicly available upon completion.
+The study is approved by Bocconi University's IRB, conducted anonymously and online via Qualtrics, with all AI interactions logged for compliance and mechanism analysis.
+Results, data, and code will be made publicly available upon completion.

 External Link(s)